FhG-IISB-MKI/cleanqrl-docs/docs/tutorials/noise_models.md

 ![alt text]({5E1A2E33-359B-48A4-A5B7-89CCC3C17FB2}.png)

 As can be seen, the algorithm is not too sensitive to depolarizing noise.
-The performance is still quite good even for relativly high values of `depolarizing_p`.and the performance only drops significantly for `depolarizing_p = 0.5`.
+The performance is still quite good even for relatively high values of `depolarizing_p`.and the performance only drops significantly for `depolarizing_p = 0.5`.